Graduate Certificate in Entrepreneurship

 The program is open to all graduate students from any discipline.
 Students in non-business, STEM fields are encouraged to participate.
 The meshing of students with science, engineering, medical, accounting, marketing, and legal backgrounds accounts for the formation of unique teams with diverse backgrounds.
 These backgrounds and experiences allow the team to leverage their expertise when generating ideas for a business or non-profit and competing in business plan competitions.

-Requirement: You must be a graduate student in good standing with the graduate school.
+Requirement: You must be a University of Arkansas graduate student in good standing with the graduate school.

 For more information, please contact Deb Williams at firstname.lastname@example.org.